lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ./intel64/Release/face_detection_tutorial -m $mFDA32 -i cam
 ```

 Or

 ```bash
 ./intel64/Release/face_detection_tutorial -m $mFDA32
 ```

 8. Now you will see a window displaying the input from the USB camera.
 The performance statistics appear over the image, as the application processes each frame.
 If there is a face in the image, you will see a rectangle surrounding the face with label and confidence value.
 The rectangle will follow the face around the image as it moves and will change sizes to fit the face.

 9. When you want to exit the program, make sure the output window is active and press a key.
-The output window will close and control will return to the XTerm window.
+The output window will close and control will return to the terminal.

 10. You may remember the final step of the code walk-through, where we showed a step that printed out Performance Counts for the application.
 This only happens if you specify the "-pc" command line option.
 Let us run the application one more time to see what kind of output we get from printing those counts.

 ```bash
 ./intel64/Release/face_detection_tutorial -m $mFDA32 -i cam -pc
 ```

-11. When you exit the application this time, you will notice that the Xterm window is updated with the final statistics from the face detection model.
+11. When you exit the application this time, you will notice that the terminal is updated with the final statistics from the face detection model.
 The extra output shows a detailed list of the various analysis steps the model performed during the last request (Note only one, not all of them for video) and how long the model spent on each step.
 At the bottom of the list, it displays the total time spent performing the face inference.

 ```bash
 InferenceEngine: